wlonk/arcadia/arcadia.md

 understatement, a calm matter-of-fact aspect to describing magic.
 To paraphrase Mark Twain, do not "glance around from face to face, collecting applause".
 This is what Gabriel García Márquez describes as speaking "with a brick face".
-You are simply observing these wondrous things, but not being awes by them.
+You are simply observing these wondrous things, but not being awed by them.
-Conversely, if you want the game to feel more like a gothic novel, do just the
+Conversely, if you want the game to feel more like a Gothic novel, do just the
 opposite: make it clear how overcome you are by what you are describing.

 **Elide the smalltalk**: It's easy to think of empty smalltalk as a staple of